The

 http:/www.mmdtkw.org/RomeShak118-Ovid.jpg

-English translations of classical authors.
-It's clear that Shakespeare
+were English translations of classical authors.
+It's clear that

 http:/www.mmdtkw.org/RomeShak119-Booths_Caesar.jpg

-The performance of the century: the distinguished Shakespearean
+The performance of the 19th century: the distinguished

-non-assassin in the production, finally became one in Ford's Theater.
+only Booth non-assassin in the production, became one less than

 http:/www.mmdtkw.org/RomeShak120-ELIZABETHAN-PLAYHOUSES.jpg

-so there had to be many venues.
-Shakespeare's plays were first
+London, so there had to be many venues.
+Shakespeare's

-produced in theatres in the northeast of the city.
-Later, health
+plays were first produced in theatres in the northeast of the

 http:/www.mmdtkw.org/RomeShak121-TheatreCutaway.jpg

-Purpose-built English theatres had a round orchestra like ancient Greek
+Purpose-built English theatres had round orchestras like ancient

-theatres (as opposed to the semi-circular orchestras of ancient Roman
+Greek theatres (as opposed to the semi-circular orchestras of

-theatres.
-Instead of the sloping caveas of the ancient theatres,
+ancient Roman theatres.
+Instead of the sloping caveae of

-played in square or rectangular open courtyards of inns.
-The
+square or rectangular open courtyards of inns.
+The "King's

 the indoor Blackfriars theatre.